 With this album, Panic!
 At the Disco shows that what happens in Vegas, doesn’t always stay in Vegas.

 Too Weird to Live, Too Rare to Die is the fourth Panic!
 At the Disco studio album, released in October 2013 with Decaydance (Fall Out Boy) and Fueled By Ramen (All Time Low, Twenty One Pilots).
-The album looks back on the band’s Vegas roots through a more mature yet still critical perspective than that of past albums.
+The album looks back on the band’s Vegas roots through a more mature, yet still critical, perspective than that of past albums.
 Too Weird to Live is a concept album of sorts that tells Urie’s story of growing up to eventually leave the Vegas lifestyle behind, of finding true love in a city “famous for being in love with you for only one night” (Sputnik).
 The album’s title comes from Hunter S. Thompson’s “Fear and Loathing In Las Vegas.”

 3. Vegas Lights

 Like with “Nearly Witches” (Vices & Virtues), one hears a group of children’s voices singing in the opening.
 The voices are part of a sample of “Baker Number,” a song from 1970s “Sesame Street.”
-The use of material from a children’s show, along with the song title, seem to symbolize Urie’s childhood in Vegas.
+The use of material from a children’s show, along with the song title, symbolize Urie’s childhood in Vegas.
 Urie sings about trying to “escape the villains in his life”(Sputnik), as well as the pros and cons of Vegas, the City of Sin.
 The song is funky and danceable, like “something dragged right out of the ’80s” (Gigwise).
 It’s a song one might hear during a arriving-in-Vegas movie scene.

 4. Girl That You Love